junes/py4dmx/README.md

    reads server setting and credentials from config file dmx.cfg to login and to return the current session id.

+ * dmx.py -C -u "myusername" -p "mypassword" creates a new user with user name "myusername" and password "mypassword"

  * dmx.py -s -l -u "myusername" -p "mypassword" will login user "myusername" into DMX and output the current session id.